algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 n_v = 2^v-1.
 $$

+In this case, we are adding 1 to the argument of the logarithm for $$v$$ because $$\log_2(1) = 0$$ and we start counting at 1; therefore, we need some way to represent the value of 0.
-For this, we can use any base logarithm (like $$e$$), but because we are dealing with bits, it makes sense to use base 2.
+Also, for this we can use any base logarithm (like $$e$$), but because we are dealing with bits, it makes sense to use base 2.
-To be clear, here is a table of several approximate counts along with corresponding values stored in the bitstring:
+To be clear, here is a table of several values that could be stored in a bitstring along with their corresponding approximate counts:

 | $$v(n)$$           | $$n_v$$                 |
 | ------------------ | ----------------------- |